SeryioGonzalez/Azure_IoT_Lab/device/README.md

 # Creating a device VM
 In this module we will create a virtual machine, simulating a device that connects to Azure IoT Hub.

-The outcome if this module is creating the simulated device VM element in the intended architecture below.
-Added to the IoT Hub instance in the previous lab, we get the following partial architecture
+The outcome of this module is creating the simulated device VM element in the intended architecture below.
+Added to the IoT Hub instance in the previous module, we get the following partial architecture
 ![Snapshot](../images/Lab-2.png "Azure VM")

 ## In the search window, look for "Virtual Machines" and press "New"